Tell Congress to Use the CRA to Save Net NeutralityLearn More About the CRA

 - Network Reliability – New networks must continue to offer the reliability the phone network has afforded to Americans, regardless of technology used.

-Public Knowledge produced a series of five blog posts answering questions about the tech transitions in August 2015.
+Public Knowledge produced a series of five blog posts answering questions about the upgrade in August 2015.

-Harold Feld wrote a blog post for the final Tech Transitions Order passed by the FCC, explaining the significance of the FCC rules and the connections to universal broadband.
+Harold Feld wrote a blog post for the final Technology Transitions Order passed by the FCC, explaining the significance of the FCC rules and the connections to universal broadband.

 We produced a white paper for PKThinks entitled Five Fundamentals of the Phone Transiton, which has been widely adopted.
-We also recently published a white paper on the tech transitions entitled Universal Service in an All-IP World.
+We also recently published a white paper on the upgrade entitled Universal Service in an All-IP World.

 Harold Feld was featured on The Kojo Nnamadi Show to discuss the future of the phone service.